wwxFromTju/Arena-Baselines/README.md

 * The game renders at 1920*1080, where you can observe agents' observations as well as the top-down view of the global state.
 * All agents act deterministically without exploring.

+## Baselines and options

+Above example commands runs a self-play with following options and features:

+* In different thread, the agent is taking different roles, so that the learning generalize better.
+* ```--reload-playing-agents-principle``` has three options
+  * ```recent``` players other than the learning agent are loaded with the most recent checkpoint.
+  * ```random``` players other than the learning agent are loaded with the a random checkpoint among all historical checkpoints.
+  * ```prioritized``` players other than the learning agent are loaded with the a random checkpoint sampled according to the winning rate (only valid for competitive two play games).

 ## Common Problems

 #### Game threads still running